jokerxs/ldapssh/README.md

   * ssh_filter - LDAP filter expression template.
 Default is '(&(objectClass=posixAccount)(objectClass=ldapPublicKey)%s)'.

 ## Cache directory ##
-**ldapssh** writes fetched SSH keys in cache files to improve speed and reduce load on LDAP servers.
-The files are stored under the directory specified in **cache_dir** option and named by this pattern **<section>.<user>.cache**:
+**ldapssh** writes retrieved from LDAP SSH public keys in cache files to improve speed and reduce load on LDAP servers.
+The files are stored under directory specified in **cache_dir** option and named by the pattern **section.user.cache**:
-    * section - filter configuration section from which query the keys were fetched.
+    * section - filter configuration section from which the keys were fetched.
     * user - the login username given as first argument when the utility is invoked by sshd.

 Files are created with perms 0600.

-On subsequent ligins the modification time on the corresponding cache file is checked and if it's less than **cache_ttl** seconds old its contents is served instead connecting to LDAP servers.
+On subsequent ligins the modification time on the corresponding cache file is checked and if not older than **cache_ttl** seconds its contents is served instead of connecting to LDAP servers.

 Old cache files are not deleted automatically.
 A cron job may be set up to do this.